-- (1) Establishing a focus on learning-by persistently and publicly focusing their - (2) Building professional communities that value learning-by nurturing work cultures that value and support their members' learning. - (3) Engaging external environments that matter for learning-by building or teachers' learning. - (4) Acting strategically and sharing leadership-by mobilizing effort along - (5) Creating coherence-by connecting student, professional, and system learning with one another and with learning goals.
+- (1) Establishing a focus on learning-by persistently and publicly focusing their own attention and that of others on learning and teaching. - 2 Building professional communities that value learning-by nurturing work cultures that value and support their members' learning. - (3) Engaging external environments that matter for learning-by building relationships and securing resources from outside groups that can foster students' or teachers' learning. - Acting strategically and sharing leadership-by mobilizing effort along multiple "pathways" that lead to student, professional, or system learning, and by distributing leadership across levels and among individuals in different positions. - (5) Creating coherence-by connecting student, professional, and system learning with one another and with learning goals.